Introduction to North Carolina Slot Machine Casino Gambling 2018

 Casinos in North Carolina

-North Carolina’s two casinos, both tribal casino establishments, have types of “skill or dexterity” based video slot machines.
+North Carolina’s two casinos are both tribal casino establishments.
+The type of casino action found at these Indian casinos includes “skill or dexterity” based video slot machines.
+They also offer a variety of table games.

 These two casinos in North Carolina are: